RobyFerro/PyKup/readme.md

 Once created you've to generate a new access token and put it on config/integrations/dropbox.json

+## Telegram confirm notification

+To send notification to your own telegram channel you've to create a [Telegram bot](https://core.telegram.org/bots#6-botfather)

+* Insert your TOKEN and channel name in config.ini file

 ### Todo list:
 - [x] File backup and compression
 - [x] Log activity